appsmithorg/appsmith-docs/website/docs/reference/widgets/multiselect.md

 {{filterdata.data}}
 ```

 3. Set the `onOptionChange` event of the Multiselect widget to run the `filterdata` query.
-Whenever the user selects or deselects an option.
 This updates the displayed data in real-time as the user selects or deselects options.